SifatullahFahim/html-css-porfolio/README.md

-Open 'index.html' with your compiler \n
+Open 'index.html' with your compiler and edit your data

-Edit as your data \n
-And Deploy in Vercel \n
+Then deploy in Vercel and ENJOY!

 For Demo go to this website "https://html-css-porfolio.vercel.app/"